faddat/security/SECURITY.md

 #### 24+ Hours Before Release Time

+1. Replicate Vulnerability - Confirm viability of impact
-1. Request CVE number (ADMIN)
+2. Request CVE number
-1. Gather contact information for impacted stakeholders
+3. Gather contact information for impacted stakeholders
-1. Create patches in a private security repo, and ensure that PRs are open targeting all relevant release branches
+4. Create patches in a private security repo, create repo specific advisory and link to CVE, and ensure that PRs are open targeting all relevant release branches
-1. Test fixes on a testnet
+5. Test fixes on a testnet
-1. Write “Security Advisory” for forum
+6. Write “Security Advisory” for forum

 #### 24 Hours Before Release Time